-Settling-In Policy
+SPR 9 Settling-In Policy

-for Parents of Pre-School Children
+for Parents/Carers of Pre-School Children

 🌱 1.
 Introduction

 At Stoke Prior Primary School, we recognise that starting Pre-school is a significant milestone for young children and their families.
 Our aim is to ensure every child in Monkey Puzzle Class feels safe, welcomed, and emotionally secure as they begin their learning journey.
 A positive settling-in experience lays the foundation for strong relationships, confident learners, and successful transitions.